x

 This is a major reason why highly populated areas are at a high risk for flash floods.

-Did you know that it only takes as little as six inches of fast-moving water to knock you off your feet or to sweep away a single vehicle off of the road?
+It only takes as little as six inches of fast-moving water to knock you off your feet and 12 inches to sweep away a smaller vehicle.
+For large vehicles, like trucks and SUVs, it takes up to two feet to move them with the current.

 If you ever find yourself in an area that has just been issued a Flood Warning or Flash Flood Warning, these are the steps you should take: